rsoiffer/Forge-of-Power/basic-rules.md

 ## Turns in Combat

 Characters take turns during combat, as who acts first can be very important.
 When a fight breaks out, everyone involved makes an Initiative roll.
 Whoever gets the highest result takes the first turn.
 On your turn, you can use one {% icon 1-Action %} power and any number of {% icon Free %} powers.
-After you use a {% icon Free %} power once, it counts as a {% icon 1-Action %} power for you for the rest of your turn.
+You can't use the same {% icon Free %} power more than once on the same turn.

 At the end of your turn, you pick who takes the next turn, ally or enemy.
 If you attacked a creature, that creature can choose to {Interrupt} your choice and take the next turn instead.
 No matter what, no one can take multiple turns in the same round.
 The round ends once everyone has taken a turn.
 The person who took the last turn in the round chooses who starts the next round.

-## Movement and Zones

-When the group needs a precise map of an area, usually for combat, the GM divides the game world into **zones**.
-A zone is an abstract area, usually about 30 feet on a side.
-Every character is in a zone, and multiple character can be in the same zone.
-You can use the {Stride} power to move between zones.
+If you took the last turn in a round, you can choose yourself to go first the next round.

 ## Attacks

 Some powers represent offensive effects designed to hurt or impede enemies.
 These are called [[Attack]] powers, or just **attacks** for short.
 Attacks always involve a die roll, called the **attack roll**.
-The attack roll specifies which of the target's scores to use as the DC, usually Defense or an attribute.
-The attacker makes this die roll only once, no matter how many targets the attack has.
-Thus, an attack can hit one target but miss another.
+The attacker makes the the attack roll only once, no matter how many targets the attack has.
+The attack roll specifies which of the target's stat to use as the DC, usually Defense or an attribute DC.
+Since each target can have a different value for this DC, an attack can hit one target but miss another.

 For example, the {Strike} power is an attack.
-Imagine that Alice uses the {Strike} power, slashing at Bob with a longsword.
+Imagine that Alice uses the {Strike} power, slashing at Bob with a sword.
 Alice makes a Strength attack roll against Bob's Defense.
 If the result of Alice's attack roll is equal to or higher than Bob's Defense score, then Alice's attack is a success, and deals damage as described in the {Strike} power.